ForgeRock/BehavioSec/README.md

 # Installation

 Please contact your sales representative sales-xxx@forgerock.com.
-## Market space

-## Binary
 Download the latest release from xxxxx and copy file to the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.

 The code in this repository has binary dependencies that live in the ForgeRock maven repository.
 Maven can be configured to authenticate to this repository by following the following [ForgeRock Knowledge Base Article](https://backstage.forgerock.com/knowledge/kb/article/a74096897).

-#Configuration
+## Configuration
 The following sections provides information about configuring the BehavioSense tree.

-The BehavioSec API backend returns a JSON response that has been integrated to handle the outcome in ForgeRock modules.
+The BehavioSec API backend returns a JSON response that has been integrated to handle the outcome in ForgeRock Nodes.
 To start behavior metrics authentication follow these steps:

 * Obtain the URL to the BehavioSense API endpoint, dashboard URL, and get access to developer portal documentation.
 * Create a user with an email address and real password (see Note 1).
 * Combine the components as show in the Authentication Tree.
 * Save.
-* Navigate to the login page with the tree URL + `1#login&service=BehavioSec`.
+* Navigate to the login page with the tree URL + `#login&service=BehavioSec`.
 * Login in as the user.
 * Verify with the BehavioSense Dashboard recorded session.